allenai/natural-instructions/doc/task-hierarchy.md

 - `Question Decomposition`
 - `Question Generation`
   - `Question Generation -> Contextual Question Generation`: Generate questions based on given context e.g. a task to create a question based on a paragraph.
+    - `Question Generation -> Contextual Question Generation -> Generate from an Answer`
     - `Question Generation -> Contextual Question Generation -> Open Question Generation`
   - `Question Generation -> Fill in the Blank`
   - `Question Generation -> Question Composition`: Compose questions by concating questions in the input